nitrate & selenium in municipal waters

 Selenium occurs naturally in many ecosystems and has been identified as a target contaminant within municipal water treatment.
 Common drinking water treatment technologies of reverse-osmosis and ion-exchange create concentrated waste streams that can contain elevated levels of selenium and nitrate.
 In many cases, these concentrated waste streams require further treatment prior to discharge.

 THE FRONTIER APPROACH TO MUNICIPAL WATER TREATMENT

-Through advanced biological treatment solutions, Frontier Water Systems offers a proven, cost efficient answer to municipalities facing nitrate and selenium challenges .
-Frontier’s patented bioreactor technology cleans impacted waters in a compact footprint, allowing municipalities to continue to operate existing facilities and provide water resources without the need for significant infrastructure changes.
+Through advanced biological treatment solutions, Frontier Water Systems offers a proven, cost efficient answer to municipalities facing nitrate and selenium challenges.

-In addition to providing stand-alone treatment, the Frontier’s bioreactors integrate seamlessly with reverse osmosis systems, removing selenium, nitrate, and metal contaminants from the brine stream so that it is suitable for discharge or reintroduction to the drinking water supply, where possible.
+In addition to providing stand-alone treatment, Frontier’s bioreactors integrate seamlessly with reverse osmosis systems, removing selenium, nitrate, and metal contaminants from the brine stream so that it is suitable for discharge or reintroduction to the drinking water supply, where possible.